HkB115/hestiapi/README.md

 This code was not originally developed by me.
 It was originally provided open-source.

-This repository contains the files needed for the US version of thr HestiaPi Touch.
+This repository contains the files needed for the US version of the HestiaPi Touch.
 Keep in mind that this repository is still in development.